Maslin (Olive tree - Olea Europaea)

-The olive tree, also considered the "eternal tree", is a shrub of Mediterranean origin with extraordinary power of regeneration and adaptation.
+The olive tree (Olive Tree), also known as the "everlasting tree," is a shrub of Mediterranean origin with extraordinary regenerative and adaptive abilities.

-The olive adapts very well both indoors, in large spaces, and on terraces, closed balconies or gardens (well protected in winter).
-Its fruits are highly prized, being called in mythology the "medicine of the gods".
+The olive tree adapts very well both indoors, in spacious areas, and on terraces, enclosed balconies, or gardens (well protected during winter).
+Its fruits are highly valued, being called in mythology the "medicine of the gods."

-The olive prefers the Mediterranean climate, characterized by hot and dry summers and mild winters.
-However, it is a fairly resistant plant to less favorable conditions, being able to tolerate both drought and low temperatures for short periods of time.
+The olive tree prefers the Mediterranean climate, characterized by warm, dry summers and mild winters.
+Nevertheless, it is a fairly hardy plant that can tolerate less favorable conditions, enduring both drought and low temperatures for short periods.

 Olive tree care includes the following aspects: